logo

 About UTI/ STI

 When you have difficulty urinating, it could mean you have a urinary tract infection (UTI) or even a sexually transmitted infection (STI).
-At Elite Gynecology in Manhattan, Dr. Guichard, Dr. Molly McBride, Barbara Sztukowski, NP, and Sarah Weld, NP, can find the cause of your infection and treat it quickly and effectively.
+At Elite Gynecology in Manhattan, our providers, can find the cause of your infection and treat it quickly and effectively.
 Dr. McBride will eliminate your pain and help you prevent future infections.
 Contact her New York office today to learn more and schedule your initial consultation.
 You can also book your appointment online.

 UTI/ STI Q&A